przcaden/Maze-Game/README.md

 ## Movement

 Now to actually play the game.
 As seen in the image, the user is given four options of movement on the game board: left, right, up, and down.
-The user may inputted a non-case-sensitive "L", "R", "U", or "D" to move in their corresponding direction.
+The user may input a non-case-sensitive "L", "R", "U", or "D" to move in their corresponding direction.
 If a user tries to lead their position cursor off the board grid or into a "wall" of 1's, the program will ask them to try again.
 Otherwise, their cursor will move to that space on the grid and the board is re-printed to the console.

 ## Code Structure